shanmeiliu/validating_postal_code/README.md

 # validating_postal_code
-using "python without.py"
+using "python without_if.py"
-## some testing results
+## some testing results for without_if.py in Python 3.7

 3456789
 False